toyosge/weekTweetBot_Go/README.md

 # weekTweetBot_Go
 This is a typetalk bot using Golang.
-This is a simple application.
+Just practice.